 What style of yoga is Acroyoga?

 Acroyoga is a blend of traditional Hatha yoga and acrobatics.
+But a different kind of acrobatics than say, aerial yoga.

 What's unique about Acroyoga is that, unlike all other yoga styles, you cannot do this practice alone.